CodepediaOrg/codepediaorg.github.io/_posts/2016-10-01-kickstarting-a-project-with-express-generator.md

 tags: [beginner, nodejs, expressjs, expressjs generator, project setup, how to, tutorial]
 ---

-As today I am going to start working on a project to enhance my bookmarks handling experience that will run at _www.codingmarks.org_.
+As of today, I am going to start working on a project to enhance my bookmarks handling experience that will run at [www.bookmarks.dev](https://www.bookmarks.dev).
 I intend to make a learning experience out of it and build it with components of MEAN[^1] stack with Angular 2, as this is quite new to me and make a learning new to me.
 I have always believed that hands-on is the best was to learn something new.

 [^1]: <http://mean.io/>